 Again, because models are being run in BlueConic, you can deploy the model across all your marketing tools because BlueConic is already connected to activation channels.

 BlueConic AI Workbench will enable you to attach scores as profile properties to activate segments in real-time.
 It also enables you to do look-alike modeling based on changing behaviors, for example.

 When will the models run or be deployed?

 This was great, Bart!
-Thanks for taking the time to explain this stuff.
+Thanks for explaining these AI basics.